Montes Claros Minas Gerais, Brazil Travel Guide

 Brazil possesses many national and state holidays.
 During these times, banks and government offices close, and many businesses operate with reduced hours.

-Before heading out to a specific shop or restaurant, especially on a two-day trip or holiday, a quick online check-in or call ahead for current operating hours is beneficial.
+Before heading out to a specific shop or restaurant, especially on a two-day trip or holiday, a quick web check-in-in or call ahead for current operating hours is beneficial.

-Cultural sensitivity fosters positive interactions and a connection with the local community.
+Cultural sensitivity fosters positive interactions and a link with the local community.

 Handshakes are common for formal greetings.
 Among friends and often new acquaintances, Brazilians exchange a kiss on each cheek (two kisses in Minas Gerais).